deemp/flakes/README.md

 #### Haskell

-VSCodium with extensions and binaries for Haskell
+VSCodium with extensions and binaries for Haskell.
+Contains a sample Haskell project with a C library dependency

    ```console
    nix flake new haskell-project -t github:br4ch1st0chr0n3/flakes#codium-haskell